 Research Any ongoing DBS trials (of new devices or surgery methods) that I may want to consider joining?
 Battery Туре One or two batteries?
 Rechargeable or non-rechargeable?
 Pros/cons of each?
 Placement Under collarbone in chest or in abdomen?
 Right or left side?
 Or both (if two batteries)?
 Duration How often does the battery need to be replaced?
 If rechargeable Equipment needed to recharge battery?
-How often does battery need to be recharged and how long does it take?
-How to know when battery needs recharging?
+How often does battery need to be recharged and how long does it take How to know when battery needs recharging?
 Medications Need to stop medications prior to surgery?
 Which ones?
 When?
 Cost Is DBS covered by insurance?
-Does coverage vary for different devices?
-What is my out-of-pocket cost?
+Does coverage vary for different devices? • seizure, other.)